 A lot has been published about magical grimoires in recent years.
 Since the days of their inception general familiarity with these books, their practices as well as the ranks and titles of their spirits might have never been broader than today.
 In fact, since the dawn of the internet some of them have found their way into Western pop culture and turned into samples of the huge exhibition hall we call our collective memory.

 And then this trend of course is troublesome for very similar reasons: A proverb amongst occultists says the mysteries know how to protect themselves.
 When it comes to the spirits of the true grimoires, as far as my knowledge and experience is concerned, the need for protection has always been on the side of the practitioner.
-In the past such protection was applied by magical teachers who - in the rare cases where they actually possessed either or both - passed on certain books and techniques to their students only when the appropriate fundament of skills and capacities had been built.
+In the past such protection was applied by magical teachers who passed on certain books and techniques to their students when the appropriate fundament of skills and capacities had been built.
 Today these books are thrown at us on every wikipedia search and the required foundational skills are rarely ever even attempted to be built.

 However, there is another, much more rarely talked about aspect that is troublesome.
-Some of the magical grimoires - and the Arbatel certainly is one of them - actually can be utilised as initiatory systems and might have even been conceived as such.
-The most prominent example where elements of a grimoire a presented in such light certainly is the now famous Book of Abramelin.
+Some of the magical grimoires - and the Arbatel certainly is one of them - actually can be utilised as self-initiatory systems and might have even been conceived as such.
+Among the most prominent examples today is the now famous Book of Abramelin.
 Here the encounter of certain spirits arranged according to a certain sequence - or shall we say: choreography of experience - turns into a highly sophisticated and powerful system of self-initiation.
-It seems the tradition to bring to life such initiatory aspect of these arcane books has almost been extinguished completely.
+It seems the tradition and art to bring to life such initiatory aspects of the grimoires has almost been lost entirely.
 Instead it has been replaced by a surface - maintained both online and in print - that makes these books seem like another shortcut towards instant gratification.
 Something that of course blends well with the spirit of our time.
 And maybe is just another way of the spirits to shield themselves from nagging and unwelcome guests?

 Looking back - with one more ritual remaining for completion - neither of us any longer are sure that indeed this way of ascend is either the most balanced nor scalable one.
 Our human constitution simply is not meant to be exposed to the powers and consciousness one encounters on this path.
 While each ritual certainly was proof to us that such ascent is possible, we were confronted again and again with the most essential question: Is it necessary?